dburgener/cascade/doc/TE.md

 Access vector rules define what happens on an access attempt.
 They are defined on the quadruple of: source type, target type, target object class, permissions.

-There are five kinds of access vector rules provided by Cascade: allow, auditallow, dontaudit, neverallow, delete.
+There are four kinds of access vector rules provided by Cascade: allow, auditallow, dontaudit, neverallow.
 Allow rules grant access.
 Auditallow audit access when it is granted (by a separate allow rule).
 Dontaudit rules disable auditing for denied access.
 Neverallow rules are a compile time assertion that certain access should not be allowed.
-Delete rules remove access if it is allowed elsewhere.

-These rules are defined by five built-in functions: allow(), audit(), dontaudit(), neverallow(), delete().
+These rules are defined by five built-in functions: allow(), audit(), dontaudit(), neverallow().
 Note the rename from the SELinux base language auditallow to audit, to emphasize that auditallow does not actually allow access.

 These functions have identical signatures except for the function name: